 Please contact the parking office at (800) 642-1978 or (734) 247-6734 for assistance.

 Free parking is offered to State of Michigan residents with a handicap placard and free parking sticker.

 Free motorcycle parking is permitted just inside the McNamara Garage, Level 2 entry on the International Arrivals level.

-We do not take reservations.
 Parking is available on a first come, first serve basis.
-Lot Status is available on our website or via phone at (800) 642-1978, option 3.
+Parking status is available on our website or via phone at (800) 642-1978, option 3.

-Please call (800) 642-1978, option 2, or visit the Parking section of our website to request a copy of your receipt.
+Please call (800) 642-1978, option 2, or visit the Parking section of our website to request a copy of the receipt.

-Yes.
 Valet parking is offered at the McNamara Garage.
-Enter the garage on the departures level and stay to the right once you enter.
-Take the ramp down one level and enter the valet area to your left.
+Enter the garage on the departures level and stay to the right.
+Take the ramp down one level and enter the valet area on the left.

-Free shuttle service is available 24/7 from the Green Lot(s) to both the McNamara and North Terminal Ground Transportation Centers.
+Free shuttle service is available 24/7 from the Green Lot(s) to both the McNamara and Evans Terminal Ground Transportation Centers.
 Shuttle Services can be reached at (800) 642-1978, option 5.

 At The Airport